james-o-johnstone/blog/content/posts/rust-dns-in-a-weekend-2.md

 Ok("\u{3}www\u{7}example\u{3}com\0\0\u{1}\0\u{1}")
 ```

-So we need to parse this to a domain name (`www.example.com`).
-Here I will be implementing the "simple version" that doesn't quite work from the original book.
+So we need to parse this to a domain name, implementing the "simple version" that doesn't quite work from the original book.
 I will add it to the `DNSQuestion` implementation, alongside the `encode_dns_name` function from part 1.

 The new function looks like this: